Institut d'Égypte

 The Institut d'Égypte or Egyptian Scientific Institute is a learned society in Cairo specializing in Egyptology.
-It was established in 1798 by Napoleon Bonaparte to carry out research during his Egyptian campaign and is the oldest scientific institute in Egypt.
+It was established in 1798 by Napoleon Bonaparte to carry out research during his Egyptian campaign and is the second oldest scientific institute in Egypt, after Al-Azhar University.
 The building in which it was housed was burnt down, with the loss of many documents, during the Arab Spring unrest of 2011.
 It reopened in December 2012.

 Early work

-The Institut d'Égypte was founded on 22 August 1798 by Napoleon Bonaparte for the Institut de France, their mission was "progress and the propagation of the Enlightenment in Egypt."
+The Institut d'Égypte was founded on 22 August 1798 by Napoleon Bonaparte for the Institut de France, their mission was "progress and the propagation of the Enlightenment in Egypt through military force in an invasion."

 The institute was organised into sections that cover all the topics of interest and study in mathematics, physics, political economy, literature and arts by the Commission des Sciences et des Arts.

 The society first met on 24 August 1798, with Gaspard Monge as president, Bonaparte himself as vice-president and Joseph Fourier and Costaz as secretaries.
 It had 48 scholars and as with the Institut de France these were organised into sections, divided up as follows: